mcharouk/aws/Certification/machinelearning.md

 ## Model compression

 * Pruning : removing least important parameters of the dataset
 * Quantization : changes the representation of weights of a model.
-For example, from a 32-bit floating point, replace by a 8-bit integer
+For example, from a 32-bit floating point, replace by a 8-bit integer.
+Primarly used to reduce memory footprint and speeds up computation of the model.
 * Knowledge distillation : a student model (simpler) is trained by taking the training data set of the teacher.
 Also it uses the teacher soft labels (probability distribution of outputs) to adjust its weight.

 ## Model evaluation